 Even with all of these accomplishments, I still struggle to feel as though I am good enough or worthy.
 I experience intense feelings of self-doubt.
 Sometimes this rolls over into feelings of anxiety.

 For example, the other day, I worked on a logo for my design and digital marketing business.
 I finally got the nerve to make a Facebook page ( that I still haven’t shared with anyone) and started wireframing for the business website.

 I enjoy design and marketing for a lot of the same reasons I love writing.
 It’s all storytelling.
 Each draft and version offers you the opportunity to make the viewer’s/ reader’s/ user’s journey engaging.
 They provide a chance to make their days a little more beautiful or a little simpler.

-The more design projects I work on, the easier it is to get my ideas out, test those ideas, and see if they are communicating that I want them to.
-Even as my skills get stronger, I still feel like I’m not good enough at anything to be getting paid to do it.
-While this isn’t true, my fear of failure often leads to freezing or excepting less than what I have earned.
-Just being happy to be in the room, rather than acknowledging that I have something to offer to the conversation.
+The more design projects I work on, the easier it is to get my ideas out, test those ideas, and see if they communicate what I want them to.
+Even as my skills get more robust, I still feel like I’m not good enough at anything to be getting paid to do it.
+While this is patently false, my fear of failure often leads to freezing or excepting less than what I have earned—just being happy to be in the room rather than acknowledging that I have something to offer to the conversation.

 I know my community won’t let me fall on my face.
 They sit with me on zoom calls for an hour to help me fix my portfolio.
-They help me develop stronger papers and blogs by pointing me to resources that support the points I am trying to make.
+They help me develop more substantial papers and blogs by pointing me to resources that support the points I am trying to make.
 They remind me that I have to get my time management skills together.
 They show me how we are always learning.
-We are always growing.
-They teach me to fail fast and examine my failures in order to begin again.
+We are constantly growing.
+They teach me to fail fast and examine my failures to begin again.
 Honestly, even strangers on the internet will give you tips to grow you.